nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Here are some example commands you can try:

   - `list` : lists all tasks.
-  - `add Buy groceries d/tomorrow p/5 i/eggs x10, milk x2, bread x2 t/home t/errand` : adds a task titled Buy groceries to the list.
+  - `add Buy groceries for: tomorrow priority: 5 note: eggs x10, milk x2, bread x2 #home #errand` : adds a task titled Buy groceries to the list.
   - `delete 3` : deletes the 3rd task shown in the current list.
   - `exit` : exits the app.